fpatron/Quilibrium-Dashboard/README.md

     * Note: By default, only installed plugins are displayed.
 Switch to "All" mode (top right).
     * Search for the Infinity plugin and install it

-2. Add a datasource for Infinity, Loki and Prometheus
+2. Add a datasource for Infinity and Prometheus
     * Go to Home > Data sources
     * Click on the "Add new data sources" button
     * Search for "Infinity"